DevExpress-Examples/wpf-pivot-grid-connect-to-an-olap-datasource/Readme.md

 To bind the Pivot Grid control to an OLAP cube, follow the steps below.

 1. Specify connection settings to the server.
 You can do it in the [Items Source Wizard](https://docs.devexpress.com/WPF/8015/controls-and-libraries/pivot-grid/binding-to-data/olap-data-source/binding-to-olap-data-sources#bind-to-an-olap-cube-at-design-time).
-The following code shows the resulted XML.
+The following code shows the resulting XML:

    ```xaml
    <!-- xmlns:dx="http://schemas.devexpress.com/winfx/2008/xaml/core" -->